 ~ The first step of rigid pavement construction is the preparation of subgrade.

-~ Cutting and filling work is done according to the requirement and compaction work is carried out.
-The light application of water should be done during the compaction work i.e. compaction should be done at optimum moisture content.
+~ In this step, cutting and filling work is done according to the requirement, and then compaction work is carried out.
+The slight application of water should be done during the compaction work i.e. compaction should be done at optimum moisture content.

 b.
 Provision of sub-base course

 ~ Sub-base course is provided when the subgrade is weak.
-In the case of a strong sub-grade; there is no need for the sub-base course.
+In the case of a strong sub-grade; there is no need for the provision of a sub-base course.

 c.
 Preparation of Base Course

-~ Then built non-erosive base coarse with boulders and stones maintaining slopes for water disposal purpose.
+~ After sub-base course; built non-erosive base coarse with boulders and stones maintaining slopes for water disposal purpose.

 ~ Voids and gaps between the boulders or big stones are filled with small stones.

-~ Strong stones with irregular shapes are generally preferred.
+~ Strong stones with irregular shapes are generally preferred for the base.

 ~ Thickness of base course should be a minimum of 6 inches.

 d.
 Surface Course Preparation

-~ Construct the slab of concrete above the base course (either with RCC or PCC ).
+~ Construct the concrete slab above the base course (either with RCC or PCC ).

-~ For high traffic road; its thickness should not be less than 12 inches.
+~ For high traffic roads; their thickness should not be less than 12 inches.